flatironinstitute/sciware/26_DataFormats/main.md

 ## Summary of Binary Formats

-- Binary formats store data in a low-level way, often as a direct copy of the data in memory
+- Binary formats store data in a low-level way, often as a direct copy of the values in memory
 - Nearly always the right choice when size or performance is a consideration
 - Downsides: the format you choose locks you (and your users) into that format's tooling ecosystem
   - HDF5 files have to be read with an HDF5 library, npy files have to be read with numpy, etc.